OctopusSolutionsEngineering/OctoterraWizard/README.md

 * `OCTOTERRAWIZ_DATABASE_PORT` - The database port
 * `OCTOTERRAWIZ_DATABASE_NAME` - The database name
 * `OCTOTERRAWIZ_DATABASE_MASTERKEY` - The octopus master key
+* `OCTOTERRAWIZ_ENABLE_PROJECT_RENAMING` - If set to true, the runbooks used to apply projects use a prompted variable for the destination project name.
+* `OCTOTERRAWIZ_TEST_AWS_BUCKET` - The name of the S3 bucket used by the integration tests
+* `OCTOTERRAWIZ_TEST_AWS_DEFAULT_REGION` - The name of the region used by the integration tests

 ## Screenshot